wp-plugins/1000grad-epaper/readme.txt

 Easily create browsable ePapers within Wordpress.

 Convert your PDF document to an online document by using the 1000° ePaper service.
-Embed it via widget or shortcode.

 == Description ==